valboz/RTModel/docs/ModelingRun.md

 nature.txt               # Text file containing the final assessment on the event and the list of best models
 ```

 These files will be explained in the following chapters in due time.
 They can be useful for careful diagnostics of the modeling process.
+You may vision an event with a completed run among the provided examples: [event001done.zip](event001done.zip).

 ## Structure of a modeling run